-This article is the continuation of my series Musical Interrogation.
-It is recommended that you read the these articles first.
-This time we use a recurrent neural network, more preceisly an LSTM which I explained a little bit in Introduction.
-An LSTM is a RNN that couter acts the problem of exploding and vanishing gradients.
+This article is the continuation of a series.
+It is recommended that you read part I and II first.
+This time we use a recurrent neural network (RNN), more preceisly an LSTM, which I explained a little bit in the introduction.
+An LSTM is a RNN that counteracts the problem of exploding and vanishing gradients.

 Sketch of an RNN unfolded in time